nickdeveaux/nextflow_chatbot/README.md

 I also previously had a check on GPU to see which version of torch to install, but once I was able to fit the CPU-version into Railway, I realized I could make the code simpler by making it always use the most minimal requirements doc (not having to download Nvidia libs).

 Also, since I used Railway and local development, I removed my docker-compose.yml file to have one less thing to maintain.
-(Note: The project structure still references it as an optional local development option.)

 ### Compromises:

-I also was happy to have been able to put all my config in a .yaml, but then I realized Vercel only uses code in the front end directory, so I think in retrospect it might have been simpler to repeat my front-end config instead of trying to port it over from the yaml.
+I was at first happy to have been able to put all my config in a .yaml, but then I realized Vercel only uses code in the front end directory, so I think in retrospect it might have been simpler to repeat my front-end config instead of trying to port it over from the yaml with config-porting scripts.

 I used Google’s LLM because I have a 90 day free trial with Google Cloud.
 In retrospect, it might have been interesting to test others, but my instinct is that it won’t make too much of a difference.
 In order to now become too enmeshed with it, I implemented conversation history tracking without having to rely on it to give me a conversation ID, which makes the gen-ai library more replaceable.